geakgeek/custom-bottom-nav-bar-wp/README.md

 * Smooth animations and hover effects
 * Easy integration with existing WordPress themes
 * Lightweight and performance-optimized
+* Admin panel for easy URL customization

 ## Installation

 1. Download the plugin files and upload them to your `/wp-content/plugins/custom-bottom-navigation-bar` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Custom Bottom Nav screen to configure the plugin (if applicable).
+3. Go to Settings -> Bottom Nav to configure the plugin.

 ## Usage

+1. After activation, go to Settings -> Bottom Nav in your WordPress admin panel.
+2. Customize the URLs for Home, WhatsApp, and Blog as needed.
+3. Save your changes.

-Once activated, the bottom navigation bar will automatically appear on mobile and tablet devices.
-The default configuration includes:
+The bottom navigation bar will automatically appear on mobile and tablet devices, using your customized URLs.

-* Home link
-* WhatsApp channel link
-* Blog link

-You can customize the links, icons, and styles by modifying the plugin files.

 ## Customization

-To customize the navigation bar:
+To further customize the navigation bar:

-1. Edit the `cbnb_add_bottom_nav()` function in the main plugin file to change the links and icons.
+1. Edit the `cbnb_add_bottom_nav()` function in the main plugin file to change the icons or add/remove links.
 2. Modify the `cbnb-styles.css` file in the `css` folder to adjust the styles.

 ## Contributing